 We really enjoyed our time on Zanzibar and absolutely would go back.

 In general, Kenya isn’t as good for learning Swahili.
 Kenyans speak English better than Swahili, even on the coast, because upper education is in English.
-It’s not to say that it’s impossible in Kenya, it’s just that if you could choose, and prioritised language above everything, you should choose Tanzania.
+It’s not to say that it’s impossible to speak or learn Swahili in Kenya, it’s just that if you could choose, and prioritised language above everything, you should choose Tanzania.

 More nuance (and pictures) below!

 You might also like these articles about Swahili…

 - The Politeness Word in Different Cultures and Languages